-SPECTRA for SysML v1 is organized as a collection of packages (see section SPECTRA overview), including a Kernel.
-Each package defines abstract and concrete stereotypes.
-Packages and abstract stereotypes provide the backbone of the model organization.
-There are 30 abstract stereotypes across 13 packages (8 top level, and 5 subpackages of Kernel).
+SPECTRA for SysML v2 is organized as a collection of packages (see section SPECTRA overview), including a Kernel.
+Each package defines abstract and concrete metadata.
+Packages and abstract metadata provide the backbone of the model organization.
+There are 30 abstract metadata elements across 13 packages (8 top level, and 5 subpackages of Kernel).

-SPECTRA defines 129 concrete stereotypes across all packages.
+SPECTRA defines 129 concrete metadata elements across all packages.

-21 concrete stereotypes elements are essential to identifying assertions about the SOI in a larger SysML model that follows a certain methodology and best practices and includes a multitude of artifacts.
-These 21 concrete stereotypes are closely aligned with the SysML v1, and use information available elsewhere in a SysML model without duplication.
-These elements can be found in the Kernel package.
+21 concrete metadata elements are essential to identifying assertions about the SOI in a larger SysML model that follows a certain methodology and best practices and includes a multitude of artifacts.
+These 21 concrete metadata elements are closely aligned with the SysML v2 and use information available elsewhere in a SysML model without duplication.
+These elements can be found the Kernel package.

-The remaining concrete stereotypes constitute an extended vocabulary relevant for descriptions of cyber and cyberphysical systems.
-There are some 90 concrete stereotypes in this category.
+The remaining concrete metadata elements constitute an extended vocabulary relevant for descriptions of cyber and cyber-physical systems.
+There are some 90 concrete metadata elements in this category.
 Most of them can be found in the Characteristics, Artifacts and Traits and Data packages.